my-devices/meta-agent-docker/README.md

   - `WEBTUNNEL_DOMAIN`: The domain (UUID) of the device.
 Must be specified.
   - `WEBTUNNEL_DEVICE_ID`: The device ID to use.
 Must be specified.
   - `WEBTUNNEL_DEVICE_NAME`: The device name shown in the web user interface.
 Defaults to `Unnamed Device`.
   - `WEBTUNNEL_HOST`: The target host the agents forwards incoming tunneled connections to.
-Defaults to `127.0.0.1`.
+Defaults to `172.17.0.1`, which is the IP address of the host from within a container in Docker's default *bridge* network.
   - `WEBTUNNEL_HTTP_PORT`: The port number of the device's web server.
 Defaults to 80.
 Set to 0 to disable HTTP access.
   - `WEBTUNNEL_HTTPS_ENABLE`: Set to `true` if device web server requires HTTPS instead of HTTP.
 Defaults to `false`.
   - `WEBTUNNEL_SSH_PORT`: The port number of the device's SSH server.
 Defaults to 0 (disabled).